 Revenue in the ordinary course of business mainly relates to the provision of services.
 Services comprise planning, organising and implementing concerts, concert tours, festivals and other live events as well as operating venues (entertainment services).
 The All Things Live Group generally assumes responsibility for the provision of services.
 This particularly concerns activities in which the All Things Live Group operates as a tour promoter, local promoter or venue operator.
-In this respect, the All Things Live Group generally acts as a principal in the Live Entertainment segment and recognises revenue as gross amounts.
+In this respect, the All Things Live Group generally acts as a principal in the Live Entertainment segments.